-ECE 3320 - ECE: Curr., Methods and Materials 3,0

-Organization, materials, curriculum and methods in preschool, kindergarten and primary education.
+ECE 3320 - ECE: Curr., Methods and Materials 3,0 Organization, materials, curriculum and methods in preschool, kindergarten and primary education.
 Techniques in working with 3-5 year olds will be emphasized.
 Field experiences in an early childhood setting are required.
-Prerequisite: Admission to the Teacher Education Program.
+Prerequisite: Admission to the Teacher Education Program and completion/current enrollment in EDU 3326 Educational Foundations.